 Of course a “day” is one revolution of the Earth.
-One month depends on where you’re from but wherever they started it was usually about lunar cycles.
+One month depends on where we’re from, but wherever they started it was usually about lunar cycles.
 Unfortunately a bunch of powerful Roman Emperors kept adding days to the months named after them so thanks to guys like Julius and Augustus that’s just an approximation now.
-And a year is the Earth travelling around the sun in an orbit for one revolution.
-So your birthday is less a time that it is a location.
+And of course a year is the Earth travelling around the sun in an orbit for one revolution.
+So our birthday s are less a time than they are locations.

-So the Earth goes around and around.
-And when a couple exchanges rings on their wedding day, what is said about them?
-That as rings they have no beginning and no end.
-They are an expression of the love, which is infinite.
-So if the orbit of the planet is endless, then where do you start from?
+The Earth goes around and around.
+But if the orbit of the planet is endless, then where do you start from?
 What is the beginning?
-Turns out it’s wherever you say it is for whatever reason you choose.
+Turns out it’s wherever we say it is for whatever reason we choose.

 The exercise will probably be fun.
 I think I might do it myself.
 But I appreciate your question and I hope you feel I answered it satisfactorily.
 I also hope you and your sister both enjoy your day, week, month and year.

 (For questions originally submitted via text or email or social media messaging, I will edit them for grammar and punctuation but only as much as is required to ensure they are clear.)